-"Kinda dull."
-Averman replied.
+"Kinda dull," Averman replied.
 "Aside from Charlie nearly getting me fired, that is."

 Luis gave up on trying to impose any form of order on the closet and settled for just hurling a bunch of clothes on the floor of it.
 The hanging rail was about two inches wide, there was no way that both his and Averman's clothes would both fit.
 He noticed a TV and VCR in there, but decided not to comment.
-"How did Charlie nearly get you fired?"
-He asked, slumping on the bed, those two minutes of trying to be tidy had really wiped him out.
+"How did Charlie nearly get you fired?" he asked, slumping on the bed.
+Those two minutes of trying to be tidy had really wiped him out.

-"The first time was when he and Taz caused havoc in the cinema, and they told my boss I'd let them in for free.
+"The first time was when he and Terri caused havoc in the cinema, and they told my boss I'd let them in for free.
 The second time was when Charlie turned up to apologise and ended up yelling at a customer who was taking too long buying tickets from me.
 After that I banned him from the cinema."